Razland36/hello-world/README.md

 Hello All

-Im a beginner just starting out and tring to learn alot!
+Im a beginner just starting out and trying to learn alot!